Iran-US tensions flare in the Persian Gulf: What's at stake | DW | 15.06.2019

 Iran

-Ever since US President Donald Trump announced in May 2018that his country would withdraw from the Iran nuclear deal, relations between Washington and Tehran have soured.
+Ever since US President Donald Trump announced in May 2018 that his country would withdraw from the Iran nuclear deal, relations between Washington and Tehran have been sour.
 In April, the US dispatched the aircraft carrier USS Lincoln to the Gulf region.
-Secretary of State Mike Pompeo, meanwhile, accused Iran of ratcheting up tensions in the Middle East — without getting into specifics.
-Soon thereafter, the US dispatched a further warship and a Patriot missile system to the area.
+Secretary of State Mike Pompeo, meanwhile, accused Iran of ratcheting up tensions — without getting into specifics — in the Middle East.
+Soon thereafter, the US dispatched another warship and a Patriot missile system to the area.

 Read more: Iran's Green Movement — why US policies strengthen the regime